UK Council for Psychotherapy

 What May Be The Differences Between Being Childlike & Childish Sometimes the descriptions of being childlike and childish can conflate into one (and for some of us, this can be our way of coping with trauma).
 However, being childish and childlike can have different energy in what they give off and how are they received by others.

 Childish Childish qualities can be described as lacking much thought, wisdom, sophistication, or personal responsibility.
 Our behaviour may be naive, erratic, inappropriate, not very sensible (maybe silly at times).
 Childishness can be immature, because we have not yet completely grown or fully developed, or had much practical experience in real life.
-These may include selfishness, blaming others, lying, emotional escalations, impulsiveness, maybe a need to be the centre of attention, as if we can only hear ourself and struggle to observe ourself.
-We may be unable to self-observe and it can be as if our thoughts have not fully developed, that we still possess the thinking of a child.
+These responses may include selfishness, blaming others, lying, impulsiveness, maybe a need to be the centre of attention, as if we can only hear ourself and struggle to observe ourself.
+When our emotions escalate, we may be unable to self-observe and it can be as if our thoughts have not fully developed, that we still possess the thinking of a child.
 (See also Struggling To Grow Up)

-Childlike Childlike qualities are often experienced as lovable, like being fun, spontaneous, creative, adventurous, maybe silly at times, relaxed, friendly, because we still carry the appealing characteristics of children.
+Childlike Childlike qualities are often experienced as lovable valuing simplicity, being spontaneous, creative, adventurous, maybe silly at times, relaxed, friendly, because we still carry the appealing characteristics of children.
 (As Fred Rogers remarks "In my own life, as the nearer I get to the end of life on this earth, the simpler I want to become".)
 And we can still be both mature and childlike simultaneously.
-Other childlike qualities may include valuing simplicity, being enthusiastic, honest, trusting, maybe innocent, simplistic, being full of charm, light-hearted, open-hearted, playful, carefree, maybe full of laughter, fun, or wonder and joy, maybe curious about life.
-Unguarded at times, we may feel vulnerable.
+Other childlike qualities may include being enthusiastic, honest, trusting, maybe innocent, simplistic, being full of charm, light-hearted, open-hearted, playful, carefree, maybe full of laughter, fun, wonder and joy, maybe still curious about life.
+Unguarded at times, we may feel vulnerable (see also Confidently Embracing The Natural Strength Of Our Vulnerability).
 Often when we have a sense of presence, this can enable us to feel more childlike.
 When childlike, we are still able to take responsibility.
 (See also Connecting To The Innocence Of Our Childhood - Our Child Within)

 Earth's Imprints